-- not apply to sites excluded from the specified hazard zones by the City, pursuant to subdivision (b) of Section 51179, or sites that have adopted fire hazard mitigation measures pursuant to existing building standards or state fire mitigation measures applicable to the development. - (d) A hazardous waste site that is listed pursuant to Section 65962.5 or a hazardous waste site designated by the Department of Toxic Substances Control pursuant to Section 25356 of the Health and Safety Code, unless the Department of Toxic Substances Control has cleared the site for residential use or residential mixed-use. - (e) A delineated earthquake fault zone as determined by the State Geologist in any official maps published by the State Geologist, unless the development complies with applicable seismic protection building code standards adopted by the California Building Standards Commission under the California Building Standards Law (Part 2.5 (commencing with Section 18901) of Division 13 of the Health and Safety Code), and by any local building department under Chapter 12.2 (commencing with Section 8875) of Division 1 of Title 2. - (f) A special flood hazard area subject to inundation by the 1 percent annual chance flood (100-year flood) as determined by the Federal Emergency Management Agency in any official maps published by the Federal Emergency Management Agency.
-This restriction does not apply if the site has been subject to a Letter of Map Revision prepared by the Federal Emergency Management Agency and issued to the City or if the applicant can demonstrate that the site will be able to meet the minimum flood plain management criteria of the National Flood Insurance Program. - (g) A regulatory floodway as determined by the Federal Emergency Management Agency in any official maps published by the Federal Emergency Management Agency, unless the development has received a no-rise certification in accordance with Section 60.3(d)(3) of Title 44 of the Code of Federal Regulations. - (h) Lands identified for conservation in an adopted natural community conservation plan pursuant to the Natural Community Conservation Planning Act (Chapter 10 (commencing with Section 2800) of Division 3 of the Fish and Game Code), habitat conservation plan pursuant to the federal Endangered Species Act of 1973 (16 U.S.C.
+- vii.
+Within a regulatory floodway as determined by the Federal Emergency Management Agency in any official maps published by the Federal Emergency Management Agency, unless the development has received a no-rise certification in accordance with Section 60.3(d)(3) of Title 44 of the Code of Federal Regulations. - viii.
+Lands identified for conservation in an adopted natural community conservation plan pursuant to the Natural Community Conservation Planning Act (Chapter 10 (commencing with Section 2800) of Division 3 of the Fish and Game Code), habitat conservation plan pursuant to the federal Endangered Species Act of 1973 (16 U.S.C.
 Sec.
-1531 et seq.), or other adopted natural resource protection plan. - (i) Habitat for protected species identified as candidate, sensitive, or species of special status by state or federal agencies, fully protected species, or species protected by the federal Endangered Species Act of 1973 (16 U.S.C.
+1531 et seq.), or other adopted natural resource protection plan. - ix.
+Habitat for protected species identified as candidate, sensitive, or species of special status by state or federal agencies, fully protected species, or species protected by the federal Endangered Species Act of 1973 (16 U.S.C.
 Sec.
-1531 et seq.), the California Endangered Species Act (Chapter 1.5 (commencing with Section 2050) of Division 3 of the Fish and Game Code), or the Native Plant Protection Act (Chapter 10 (commencing with Section 1900) of Division 2 of the Fish and Game Code). - (j) Lands under conservation easement.

-- (k) A site that would require demolition of housing that is: - i.
-Subject to recorded restrictions or law that limits rent to levels affordable to moderate, low, or very-low income households. - ii.
-Subject to rent control. - iii.
-Or has been occupied by tenants within the past 10 years. - (l) A site that previously contained housing occupied by tenants that was demolished within the past 10 years. - (m) A property that contains housing units that are occupied by tenants, and units at the property are, or were, subsequently offered for sale to the general public by the subdivider or subsequent owner of the property. - (n) A parcel of land or site governed by the Mobilehome Residency Law, the Recreational Vehicle Park Occupancy Law, the Mobilehome Parks Act, or the Special Occupancy Parks Act.4 - (o) A site that would require demolition of an historic structure that is on a local, state, or federal register. - 8.
-SUBDIVISIONS.
-The project does not involve an application to create separately transferable parcels under the Subdivision Map Act.
-Guidelines § 401(d).
-However, a subdivision is permitted if the development is consistent with all objective subdivision standards in the subdivision ordinance, and either of the following apply (Guidelines § 401(d)): - (a) The project is financed with low-income housing tax credits (LIHTC) and satisfies the prevailing wage requirements identified in item 9 of this Eligibility Checklist. - (b) The project satisfies the prevailing wage and skilled and trained workforce requirements identified in items 9 and 10 of this Eligibility Checklist. - 9.
-PREVAILING WAGE.
-The project proponent must certify that at least one of the following is true (Guidelines § 403): - (a) The entirety of the project is a public work as defined in Government Code section 65913.4(8)(A)(i). - (b) The project is not in its entirety a public work and all construction workers employed in the execution of the development will be paid at least the general prevailing rate of per diem wages for the type of work and geographic area. - (c) The project includes 10 or fewer units AND is not a public work AND does not require subdivision.
+1531 et seq.), the California Endangered Species Act (Chapter 1.5 (commencing with Section 2050) of Division 3 of the Fish and Game Code), or the Native Plant Protection Act (Chapter 10 (commencing with Section 1900) of Division 2 of the Fish and Game Code). - x.
+Lands under conservation easement. - (b) In addition, the project must not be located on a site where any of the following apply: - i.
+A site that would require demolition of housing that is: - 1.
+Subject to recorded restrictions or law that limits rent to levels affordable to moderate, low, or very-low income households. - 2.
+Subject to rent control. - 3.
+Or has been occupied by tenants within the past 10 years. - ii.
+A site that previously contained housing occupied by tenants that was demolished within the past 10 years. - iii.
+A property that contains housing units that are occupied by tenants, and units at the property are, or were, subsequently offered for sale to the general public by the subdivider or subsequent owner of the property. - iv.
+A parcel of land or site governed by the Mobilehome Residency Law, the Recreational Vehicle Park Occupancy Law, the Mobilehome Parks Act, or the Special Occupancy Parks Act.4 - A site that would require demolition of an historic structure that is on a local, state, or federal register.

 4 As of June 2019, no properties in Cupertino fall within this category.
-Prior to submitting an application for streamlined review, applicants should confirm with the Planning Division if the listed exclusion is applicable."
+Prior to submitting an application for streamlined review, applicants should confirm with the Planning Division if the listed exclusion is applicable.